Details: Varies depending on experience

 Deadline: Accepting applications on a rolling basis, with the intent to find a great candidate to fill the position by June 1

-The Good Food Foundation, a 501 (c) 3 not for profit organization is seeking an organized, passionate, flexible and delightful team player with strong design and aesthetic skills to be part of a small, nimble team that organizes the Good Food Awards and runs the other three key programs of the Good Food Foundation (described below).
+The Good Food Foundation, a 501 (c) 3 not for profit organization is seeking a highly organized, passionate, flexible and delightful team player to grow into leading event production for the annual Good Food Awards and three Good Food Mercantiles a year.

-As a part of the Good Food Foundation team, the Design and Program Coordinator will have the unique opportunity to use his or her graphic design skills as part of a multi-faceted job, while engaging with the community of food crafters and leaders who have shaped the food movement over the last two decades.
+As a part of the Good Food Foundation team, the Events Coordinator will have the unique opportunity to engage with the community of food crafters and leaders who have shaped the food movement over the last two decades.
 This community includes the 690 cheese, pickle, coffee and spirits crafters who have won a Good Food Award, owners of the nation’s best independent retail stores who meet regularly as part of our Good Food Merchants Collaborative, and 300 judges at the Blind Tasting, including Ruth Reichl, Alice Waters, Michael Pollan, Nell Newman and Christine Muhlke, among others.

 It is the philosophy of the Good Food Foundation to tailor jobs to match the skills and interests of exceptional candidates, and to invest and train team members to grow more fully into their roles.
-We encourage both candidates with a strong history of graphic design and those who are amateur dabblers and would enjoy learning more on the job to apply.
+We encourage both candidates with a history of event production and those with less experience but considerable raw talent as organizers and managers who thrive on the excitement and occasional long hours required to execute an unforgettable and impactful event to apply.

 The Good Food Foundation exists to celebrate, connect, empower and leverage the passionate and engaged, yet often overlooked, players in the food system who are driving towards tasty, authentic and responsible food in order to humanize and reform our American food culture.
 We are small and nimble team of do-ers focused on creating rather than debating, working at the intersection of food, sustainability, community organizing and event planning.